ENGL1080 Literature CORE

 The department offers core level courses in language and literature for English language learners.
 These classes require department permission for registration.
 Interested students should contact the ELL Director, Lynne Anderson, for more information: firstname.lastname@example.org.

-ENGL1009 First Year Writing/English Language Learners - Fall
+ENGL1009 First Year Writing/English Language Learners - offered Fall semester

 Satisfies Writing Core Requirement

-This course is designed for students whose first language is not English.
-It focuses on the academic writing skills that are necessary for content courses.
-Students will read and respond to literary works and gain practice in the writing of academic essays, focusing on a range of English rhetorical styles.
-Attention to skills such as paraphrase, summary, and critical synthesis will be explored in class.
-English grammar is taught in the context of the readings and student-generated writing.
-This course may be taken in place of First Year Writing Seminar (ENGL1010).
+Designed for students whose first language is not English, this course aims to develop the writing skills necessary for success at BC.
+Students will gain practice in the writing of academic essays, focusing on a range of English rhetorical styles from narrative to research.
+The composition process from brainstorming, drafting, revision, and editing will be considered.
+Grammar is taught in the context of student-generated writing.
+This course may be taken in place of ENGL 1010, First Year Writing Seminar, and fulfills the writing core requirement.
+Department Permission Required.
+Students place into this course based on the English placement exam taken in late August.

-ENGL1079 Literary Forms for English Language Learners - Spring
+ENGL1079 Literary Forms for English Language Learners - offered Spring semester

 Satisfies Literature Core Requirement

 This course is designed for students whose first language is not English.
-It may be taken in place of ENGL 1080 and satisfies the literature core requirement.
-Limited to 15, students will have ample opportunity to participate in group discussion as they explore a variety of literary genres such as short story, drama, and poetry with a focus on American literature.
-Support for language issues including those related to writing (grammar, syntax, and rhetorical mode) is offered.
+It may be taken in place of ENGL 1080-084 and satisfies the literature core requirement.
+Limited to 15, students will have ample opportunity to participate in group discussion as they explore a variety of literary genres from short fiction to poetry to drama, with a focus on American literature.
+Support for language issues including those related to writing is an important component of the course.
+Department Permission Required.